hyperledger/indy-node/docs/transactions.md

     - config ledger: transactions for pool configuration plus transactions related to Pool Upgrade
     - domain ledger: all main domain and application specific transactions (including NYM transactions for DID)
 - All transactions are serialized to MsgPack format
-- All transactions (both transaction log and merkle tree hash stores) are stored in LeveldDB
+- All transactions (both transaction log and merkle tree hash stores) are stored in LevelDB
 - One can use `read_ledger` script to get transactions for a specified ledger in a readable (JSON) format
 - See TBD on the roles and who can create each type of transactions

 Below you can find the format and description of all supported transactions.

 ## Genesis transactions
-As Indy is Public **Permissoned** blockchain, each ledger may have a number of pre-defined transactions defining the Pool and the Network.
+As Indy is Public **Permissioned** blockchain, each ledger may have a number of pre-defined transactions defining the Pool and the Network.
 - pool genesis transactions defining initial trusted Nodes in the Pool
 - domain genesis transactions defining initial trusted Trustees and Stewards